 Step One: What Are Your Goals for Leads or Revenue?

 The first step in the process can be eye opening.
 Ask yourself, what is your goal for new leads or revenue?

-If the goal to grow leads is much larger from current results, the amount to spend in Google Adwords to achieve that target is equally significant.
+If the goal to grow leads is much larger from current results, the amount to spend in Google Ads to achieve that target is equally significant.
 As you will see in just a moment, after someone goes through the process, they are often surprised at how much they have to spend to achieve the goal.